dmbernardini/odin-recipes/README.md

 Current Project
-Setup Repo
+Setup Repo on Git
-Pull from Git
+Pull from Repo From Git
-Push to Git
+Push Repo after updates to Git
-Html page
+Create Html page of recipes